Variational online learning of neural dynamics: Experiments on Theoretical Models of Neural Computation

-We also reconstruct the phase portrait (Fig.~\ref{fig:fhn:phase}) comparing to the truth (Fig.~\ref{fig:fhn:phase_true}).
+We also reconstructed the phase portrait (Fig.~\ref{fig:fhn}B) comparing to the truth (Fig.~\ref{fig:fhn}C).
 The two dashed lines are the theoretical nullclines of the true model on which the velocity of corresponding dimension is zero.
-The reconstructed field shows a low speed valley overlapping with the nullcline especially on the right half figure.
-The intersection of two nullclines is a unstable fixed point.
+The reconstructed field shows a low speed valley overlapping with the nullcline especially on the right half of the figure.
+At the intersection of the two nullclines there is an unstable fixed point.
 We can see the identified fixed point is close to the intersection.
-As most of the trajectories lie on the oscillation path with merely few data points elsewhere, the inferred system shows the oscillation dynamics similar to the true system around the data region.
+As most of the trajectories lie on the oscillation path (limit cycle) with merely few data points elsewhere, the inferred system shows the oscillation dynamics similar to the true system around the data region.
 The difference mostly happens in the region far from the trajectories because of the lack of data.

-We run a long-term prediction using the proposed model without seeing the future data $\vy_{t+1:T}$ during these steps ($T=1000=1~\text{sec}$) beginning at the final state of training data.
-We show the truth and prediction in Figure \ref{fig:fhn:prediction}.
-The upper row is the true latent trajectory and corresponding observations.
-The lower row is the filtered trajectory and prediction by our proposed method.
+We run a long-term prediction using VJF without seeing the future data $\vy_{t+1:T}$ during these steps ($T=1000~\mathrm{steps} = 1~\text{sec}$) beginning at the final state of training data.
+We show the truth and prediction in figure~\ref{fig:fhn}D. The upper row is the true latent trajectory and corresponding observations.
+The lower row is the filtered trajectory and prediction by the proposed method.
 The light-colored parts are the 500 steps of inference before prediction and the solid-colored parts are 1000 steps truth and prediction.
-We also show the sample observations from the trained generative model during the prediction period.
+We also show the sample observations from the trained observation model during the prediction period.

-One of the popular latent process modeling tools for point process observation that can make prediction is Poisson Linear Dynamical System (PLDS)~\cite{Macke2011c} which assumes latent linear dynamics.
-We compare PLDS fit with EM on its long-term prediction on both the states and spike trains (Fig.~\ref{fig:fhn:prediction}).
+One of the popular latent process modeling tools for point process observation that can make prediction is the Poisson Linear Dynamical System (PLDS)~\cite{Macke2011} which assumes latent linear dynamics.
+We compared PLDS fit with EM on its long-term prediction on both the states and spike trains (Fig.~\ref{fig:fhn}).
+This demonstrates the nonlinear dynamical model outperforming the linear model even in the unfair online setting.